 Pietsch moved to Japan in 1990 to become insei under the master Kobayashi Chizu.
 He later became a disciple of Kobayashi Satoru.
 In 1997, he reached 1-dan professional with the Nihon Ki-in.
-In the same year (1997-06-27), he managed to beat Yoda Norimoto by half a point in the first round of the 1st LG Cup (see game commentary here . . . broken, take this and look here).
+In the same year (1997-06-27), he managed to beat Yoda Norimoto by half a point in the first round of the 1st LG Cup (see game commentary here . . . broken, but archived here; take this and look here).
 By 2000, he had been promoted to 4-dan.

 Pietsch was shot and killed in an armed robbery on January 16th, 2003, while on a promotional tour for the Nihon Ki-in in Guatemala.
 He was posthumously promoted to 6-dan by the Nihon Ki-in on January 21st, 2003 for his great contributions to the worldwide promotion of Go, and was also awarded the 36th Kido International Award.